bamibakkeruitdebuurt/BAMFINTECH/README.md

 Index.html is a personal bank dashboard.

-To run app.py, you need an OpenAI API key (make sure to insert it)
+To run app.py, you need an OpenAI API key (make sure to insert it in the env. file)

 Then:
 1) install: pip install -r requirements.txt